 - If you plan to use Predictive Orbits, ensure that the selected GNSS receiver supports this feature.

-- If you are considering using a series 8 u-blox GNSS receiver for a new design, we strongly recommend exploring the latest products on the u-blox website to benefit from the most advanced technology.
+- If you are considering using a series 8 u-blox GNSS receiver for a new design, we strongly recommend exploring the latest products on the u-blox Product Selector to benefit from the most advanced technology.

 - If you already have an existing design using a series 8 GNSS receiver, please contact u-blox services support at services-support@u-blox.com for further guidance.